PrithviKamath/Data-Visualizations/README.md

 # Visualizations

-This repository would contain visualizations using Tableau, PowerBi and Qlik Sence
+This repository would contain visualizations using Tableau, PowerBI and Qlik Sence